mikecalvo/msse_seng_5199/week05/services.md

   - request: new services for each request
   - session: new service for each session
   - singleton: default (does not need to be specified)

+---
+# Example Service
+- Create a service for the muzic app to add a play of a song
+- Look up the artist by name and create it if not found
+- Look up the song by name and create it if not found
+- Add a play